avekceeb/nfsverificator/readme.md

 - check if NFS4ERR_GRACE before suite?
 - coverage (or at least nfsstat)
 - config entries for refer option
-- create FailMany for the case when several err codes are 'valid'
+- trace: print crc32 for fh
+- wipe out inUnion from spew::dump